On the existence of a solution to a spectral estimation problem \emph{\`a la} Byrnes-Georgiou-Lindquist: Abstract

 \section{Abstract}

 A parametric spectral estimation problem in the style of Byrnes, Georgiou, and Lindquist was posed in \cite{FPZ-10}, but the existence of a solution was only proved in a special case.
-Based on their results, we show that a solution indeed exists given a generic matrix-valued prior density.
+Based on their results, we show that a solution indeed exists given an arbitrary matrix-valued prior density.
 The main tool in our proof is the topological degree theory.